Cannot believe I have never heard of Anso. Vanya found it although after the drive up she probably wished she hadn’t.

 The area is supposedly teaming with chamois, fox, wild boar and the odd brown bear.
 The odd brown bear!!!
 Mostly however it is about birds here.
 It is an ornithologists paradise.
 Leaving aside the alpine birds (too many to mention and, to be honest, I could barely tell one from another) there are numerous raptors (i.e. vultures, kites and eagles).
 I was lucky enough to stumble on a bird watchers hide and the check charts inside helped me identify three different species of vultures (Griffon, Bearded and Egyptian Vultures) and two of kites (the Red Kite and the Black Kite).
 I missed out on the Golden Eagles.

-It was easy to stay on here for a couple of three nights.
+It was an easy decision to stay on here for three nights.
 The campsite bar helped as well inasmuch that it was the cheapest we had happened upon – 3.60 Euros for a large beer and a wine.